herasrobert/herasrobert.github.io/Units/Druids/Archers.md

     | Range | Power | Penetration | Attacks | Type |
     | ------ | ------ | ------ | ------ | ------ |
     | 14 Tiles | 3+ | -1 | 3 | Heavy |
     - Against a 'Heavily Armored' unit, the Penetration value is -3.
+This unit cannot use this action next turn.

 ## Special Rules